rashid7089/Evidenceops_Agent/EVALUATION_REPORT.md

 ### 2.2 Approval Compliance

 All 25 questions listed `save_report` as a prohibited tool.
 In zero cases did the agent call it.
-The approval gate — removing the tool until explicitly enabled — was effective.
+The approval gate, removing the tool until explicitly enabled, was effective.

 ### 2.3 Retrieval Hit Rate